 Schedule a consultation with Dr. Santos to determine which type of denture is right for you.

 Root Canal Therapy

-Beneath the hard outer layer of your teeth, beneath and the enamel and dentin is a soft tissue referred to as the pulp.
-Inside the pulp the connective tissues, nerves and blood vessels that allow your tooth to function run to the root of your tooth.
-In a fully developed tooth, the tooth can continue on without the existence of the pulp because the tooth continues to be nourished by the surrounding tissues.
+Beneath the hard outer layer of your teeth, beneath the enamel and dentin, is a soft tissue referred to as the pulp.
+Inside the pulp, the connective tissues, nerves, and blood vessels that allow your tooth to function run to the root of your tooth.
+In a fully developed tooth, the tooth can continue without the existence of the pulp because the tooth continues to be nourished by the surrounding tissues.

 Despite the notions that many people have about root canals, modern root canal treatments are quite similar to having a routine filling placed.
 The entire procedure can usually be completed in just one or two appointments, depending on the condition of your tooth.
 You can expect a comfortable experience during and after your appointment.

 Saving the natural tooth with root canal therapy offers patients many advantages, including: